qognitive/qcog-python-client/docs/examples/timeseries.rst

         return df_train, df_test, df_target

-Let's instantiate a client object and set the dataset to COIL20.
+Let's instantiate a client object and set the dataset to our timeseries dataframe.
 We're only going to upload the ``df_train`` dataframe as the test data is only used for evaluation.

 .. code-block:: python